ffevotte/slurm.el/README.md

 - `k` or `d`: Kill job by issuing the `scancel JOBID` command.

+- `S`: Prints a summary of requested and used resources of the job

 - `e` or `u`: Edit (or Update) job.

    In this mode, job submission parameters can be interactively updated (as could be done using the